Eyebrow: Cosmetic modification

 Fashion in eyebrow shape has changed throughout the ages and eyebrows have always featured heavily in female fashion, often as part of cultural demands made on women about body hair.

-Cosmetic methods over the centuries have been developed to alter the appearance of eyebrows, by adding or removing hair, changing the color, or changing the position to meet the aesthetic ideal of the time, for example, by tinting the eyebrow with permanent dye, similar to hair colour, often in order to darken them.
+Cosmetic methods over the centuries have been developed to alter the appearance of eyebrows by adding or removing hair, changing the color, or changing the position to meet the aesthetic ideal of the time, for example, by tinting the eyebrow with permanent dye, similar to hair colour, often in order to darken them.

-Eyebrow brushes, shaders, and pencils are often used to define the eyebrow or make it appear fuller.
+Cosmetics tools such as eyebrow brushes, shaders, and pencils are often used to define the eyebrow or make it appear fuller.
 These can create an outline for the brows or mimic hairs where there are sparse areas.
-Brow gels are also used in creating a thicker brow; they allow for the hairs to be more textured, which gives the appearance of thicker, fuller brows.
-Lastly, brow powders or even eyeshadows are used for those who want a fuller and more natural look, by placing the brow powder or eyeshadow (closest to the natural hair colour) in areas where there is less hair.
+Brow gels are also used to create the look of thicker brows by adding texture to the hairs, making them appear fuller and more defined.
+Brow powders or even eyeshadows are used for those who want a fuller and more natural look, by placing the brow powder or eyeshadow (closest to the natural hair colour) in areas where there is less hair.

 Several options exist for removing hair to achieve a thinner or smaller eyebrow, or to "correct" a unibrow, including manual and electronic tweezing, waxing, and threading.
 The most common method is to use tweezers to thin out and shape the eyebrow.
 Waxing is becoming more popular.
 Lastly, there is threading eyebrows, where a cotton thread is rolled over hair to pull it out.
 Small scissors are sometimes used to trim the eyebrows, either with another method of hair removal or alone.
-All of these methods can be painful for some seconds or minutes due to the sensitivity of the area around the eye but, often, this pain decreases over time as the individual becomes used to it.
+All of these methods can be painful for seconds or minutes due to the sensitivity of the area around the eye but, often, this pain decreases over time as the individual becomes used to it.
 In time, hair that has been plucked will stop growing back.
-Some people wax or shave off their eyebrows and leave them bare, stencil or draw them in with eye liner, or tattoo them on.
+Some people wax or shave off their eyebrows and leave them bare, stencil or draw them in with eye liner or tattoo them on.
 In Western societies, it has become more common for men to pluck part of their eyebrows.